klahrich/chiefhustler/content/diary/investing-diary-0020.md

 ## Company description

-Two wholly owned subsidiaries in South Africa:
+Two wholly-owned subsidiaries in South Africa:

-1. Quantum, owns 70% of Southern Coal, operates three kilns near Newcastle, KwaZulu Natal (South Africa) and produces calcined anthracite, which is primarily sold as a substitute to coke mostly to steel and ferromanganese manufacturers.
+1. Quantum, owns 70% of Southern Coal, operates three kilns near Newcastle, KwaZulu Natal (South Africa), and produces calcined anthracite, which is primarily sold as a substitute to coke mostly to steel and ferromanganese manufacturers.

-2. Canaf Estate Holdings – Property Investments, focused on acquiring, redeveloping and renting properties primarily within the suburbs of the old Johannesburg CBD.
+2. Canaf Estate Holdings – Property Investments, focused on acquiring, redeveloping, and renting properties primarily within the suburbs of the old Johannesburg CBD.
 CEH made its first property acquisition in August 2019.

-Revenue from the sale of calcine and coal has historically been derived from **two customers** and as a result the company is dependent on these customers for its revenue.
+Revenue from the sale of calcine and coal has historically been derived from **two customers** and as a result, the company is dependent on these customers for its revenue.
 These two customers are ArcelorMittal (Newcastle steel facility) and BHP Billiton.

-Through its customers, the company is HIGHLY dependant on the global demand for steel and manganese.
+Through its customers, the company is HIGHLY dependent on the global demand for steel and manganese.

-In 2016, when global commodity prices were depressed, one customer closed down for 7 months of the year and the other reduced demand by 50%, leading to a 50% drop in the company's revenues.
+In 2016, when global commodity prices were depressed, one customer closed down for 7 months of the year, and the other reduced demand by 50%, leading to a 50% drop in the company's revenues.
 That same year, the company put in operation its 3rd calciner, which was purchased in 2015.
-This calciner is autogenous (self-sustaining), environmentally compliant and significantly more efficient.
+This calciner is autogenous (self-sustaining), environmentally compliant, and significantly more efficient.
 It does not use electricity as its source of heat, reducing electricity consumption by 95% for each tonne of calcine product produced.

 In 2017, sales were back up to previous levels and remained elevated ever since.